 A Phase 2/3 Multicenter, Open-label, 3-arm, 2-stage Randomized Study of ASP2215 (Gilteritinib), Combination of ASP2215 Plus Azacitidine and Azacitidine Alone in the Treatment of Newly Diagnosed Acute Myeloid Leukemia with FLT3 Mutation in Patients Not Eligible for Intensive Induction Chemotherapy

-The goal of this clinical research study is to compare ASP2215 (gilteritinib) alone, ASP2215 in combination with azacitidine, and azacitidine alone in the treatment of AML.
+The study has 2 parts.
+The goal of the first part of the study is to confirm that giving the planned ASP2215 dose in combination with azacitidine chemotherapy is safe.
+The second part will be a larger, randomized (randomly assigned, as in the roll of dice) portion of the study.
+The purpose of the randomized portion of this clinical research study is to compare ASP2215 (gilteritinib) alone, ASP2215 in combination with azacitidine, and azacitidine alone in the treatment for AML patients with mutations in the FLT3 gene.
 The safety of the drugs will also be studied.

 Disease Group: Malignant neoplasms stated as primary lymphoid haematopoietic